CarletonComputerScienceSociety/ai-discord-bot/questions/kart-course.md

 Welcome to **Kart Kourse**!
 Here is the problem statement:

-You are given a list of racers' names in race position order and a list of position changes.
-Your task is to write a function that returns the new order of racers after applying the position changes.
+You are given a list of racers' names in the position they start the race in and a list of position changes.
+Your task is to write a function that returns the new order of the racers after applying the position changes.

 ## Input